Batgirl gets a new look and a revamp in The Batgirl of Burnside, Check out this new review too!

 Forgive me if I sound like a cranky comic geek (which I usually am if I don’t get that one Dr.Pepper during the day!)
 But I am not used to seeing an iconic hero become a villain, and that is Oracle.
 Used to the days of reading John Ostrander, Kim Yale, and of course Gail Simone’s Oracle stories and seeing the algorithm having a mind of its own was absolutely crazy, but it still worked out anyway for the best!
 Now as for the art goes in this series was and always will be my favorite, Babs Tarr does such a good job in her first run with Batgirl she also became the first long-term female artist to work on a Bat-Comic.

 Thanks for reading!
-If you have any suggestions, news tips, or questions, email me at email@example.com; Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, and Tumblr!
-Links are located on the Sidebar!Bring home Batgirl of Burnside in her most poseable figure yet!
+If you have any suggestions, news tips, or questions, email me at firstname.lastname@example.org.
+Also, be sure to Follow and Subscribe to the Nerd Den’s Twitter, Tumblr, and now Facebook and Instagram!
+Be sure to check out our new store, Red’s Nerd Shop!Bring home Batgirl of Burnside in her most poseable figure yet!
 Decked out in her custom-designed (by Barbara herself) suit, the purple and yellow color scheme has been a favorite of readers and cosplayers alike.
 Create your own adventures for Batgirl with this 6 1/2-inch tall action figure that features over 20 points of articulation.